2015 Ponderosa Stomp

 WWOZ disc jockey and vinyl aficionado Neil Pellegrin chats with the legendary New Orleans crawfish king Al Scramuzza, whose 1960s Scram label under the direction of pianist Eddie Bo churned out funk, soul, and R&B by artists such as Walter “Wolfman” Washington, Sonny Jones, Mary Jane Hooper, Benny Spellman, and Curley Moore, culminating in Bo’s own national smash “Hook and Sling.”
 Scramuzza also carved a place in local history with his late-night kitschy commercials advertising his Seafood City emporium on North Broad and St. Bernard.

-12:45 – 1:45When Linda Gail Met Cindy Lou: Two Extremes of Swamp PopFeaturing Rod Bernard, Gene Terry, and moderator John Broven
+12:45 – 1:45When Linda Gail Met Cindy Lou: Two Extremes of Swamp PopFeaturing Gene Terry and moderator John Broven

-Swamp-pop pioneers Rod Bernard and Gene Terry detail the characteristics of the distinct south Louisiana Cajun/Creole music style they helped create, which has been dubbed “Fats Domino meets the fais do-do.”
+Swamp-pop pioneer Gene Terry details the characteristics of the distinct south Louisiana Cajun/Creole music style he helped create, which has been dubbed “Fats Domino meets the fais do-do.”
 Moderating the discussion is the British music expert who coined the term “swamp pop,” John Broven, author of South to Louisiana: The Music of the Cajun Bayous and Rhythm and Blues in New Orleans.

 2:00 – 2:45That’s Cool, That’s TrashFeaturing P.F.
 Sloan and moderator Todd Abramson